Fr. James Puglisi, SA

 About Fr.
 James Puglisi, SA

-Father James Puglisi originally from Amsterdam, NY, serves as Director of the Centro Pro Unione, a ministry of the Franciscan Friars of the Atonement, which is an ecumenical research and action center in Rome.
-He also has been appointed Post-Novitiate Director and Procurator General for a three-year term.
+Father James Puglisi, originally from Amsterdam, NY, is in residency at St. Paul Friary at Graymoor.
+He had previously long served as Director of the Centro Pro Unione, a ministry of the Franciscan Friars of the Atonement, which is an ecumenical research and action center in Rome.
+He also previously served as Post-Novitiate Director and Procurator General.

 Father Puglisi entered the Franciscan Friars of the Atonement in 1964, was professed in 1966, and ordained to the priesthood in 1973.
-Puglisi was Associate Pastor at St. Anthony Parish in Hereford, TX.
-Except for a brief period, most of Father Puglisi’s years as a friar have been spent at the Centro Pro Unione in Rome where he has served since 1973.
+He was Associate Pastor at St. Anthony Parish in Hereford, TX.

-Father Puglisi holds a B.A. and M.A./S.T.L. in Liturgical Theology from the Catholic University of American, the Ph.D. in the History of Religion and Religious Anthropology from the Sorbonne, a doctor of Sacred Theology in Systematic Theology from the Institute Catholique de Paris and a certificate in Ecumenical Studies from Boston University.
+Father Puglisi holds a B.A. and M.A./S.T.L. in Liturgical Theology from the Catholic University of America, a Ph.D. in the History of Religion and Religious Anthropology from the Sorbonne, a Doctor of Sacred Theology in Systematic Theology from the Institute Catholique de Paris and a certificate in Ecumenical Studies from Boston University.
 He was awarded the Doctor of Divinity honoris causa by the Graduate Theological Foundation, where he is a fellow.
-In 1991, he was named director of the Centro Pro Unione, a position he still holds.
 He was elected to serve two terms as Minister General of the Friars from 2004-2014.